 Stuart Robertson-Cigdem Lule Student Sponsorship of a place at the conference including accommodation and meals

-The SGA Conference will take place at the Stirling Court Hotel, Stirling.
+The SGA Conference will take place at the Westerwood Hotel, Dulatur.
 It includes a high quality programme of talks on gemmology and related subjects by internationally recognized speakers, excellent workshops on the Sunday afternoon and social events.

 Stuart Robertson and Cigdem Lule from Chicago will sponsor a place at the conference for a student of gemmology based in Scotland.
 This is a wonderful opportunity for a student to learn from the gemmological events and benefit from social networking.